sequenceiq/slider/src/site/md/rolehistory.md

     roleStatus[roleId].incActive();

-At end of this, there is a node in the nodemap, which has recorded that there is now an active nodeentry for that role.
+1. At end of this, there is a node in the nodemap, which has recorded that there is now an active node entry for that role.
 The outstanding request has been removed.

-If a callback comes in for which there is no outstanding request, it is rejected (logged, ignored, etc).
+1. If a callback comes in for which there is no outstanding request, it is rejected (logged, ignored, etc).
 This handles duplicate responses as well as any other sync problem.

+1. The node selected for the original request has its request for a role instance decremented, so that it may be viewed as available again.
+The node is also re-inserted into the AvailableNodes list -not at its head, but at its position in the total ordering of the list.

 ### AM callback onContainersCompleted: